Ulcalib/parlecii-modpack/README.md

 (*)mods only in relase version and subject to change depending on availability

-**The modpack was created with [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized)(*) as the base and mods were added on top to make for a better multiplayer or singleplayer playthrough.**
+**The modpack was created with [Simply Optimized](https://modrinth.com/modpack/sop) as the base and mods were added on top to make for a better multiplayer or singleplayer playthrough.**

-(*)from alpha 1.0.2 the modpack will be based on [Simply Optimized](https://modrinth.com/modpack/sop)